 What Were the Effects of the Revolt of 1857 on India?

 The revolt of 1857 was not a success but created a huge impact on India.
 The major impact was the abolishment of the East India Company, India was under the direct control of British authority, The Indian administration was directly controlled by queen victoria.
 The second impact that the revolt of 1857 created was to develop unity & patriotism among the nation.
-Peasants were also actively involved.
-The restrictions on the press were also involved.
+Press was restricted since the Revolt of 1857 involved the Peasants as well.
 The press played an important role in the freedom struggle.
 It helped to educate Indians, influence them & aware of government policies.

 Centers of the Revolt of 1857

-The revolt spread over the entire area from the neighborhood of Patna to the borders of Rajasthan.
-The main centers of revolt in these regions namely Kanpur, Lucknow, Bareilly, Jhansi, Gwalior, and Arrah in Bihar.
+The revolt spread over the entire area from the neighbourhood of Patna to the borders of Rajasthan.
+The main centres of revolt, commonly known as the sepoy mutiny in these regions namely Kanpur, Lucknow, Bareilly, Jhansi, Gwalior, and Arrah in Bihar.

 - Lucknow – It was the capital of Awadh.
 Begum Hazrat Mahal, one of the begums of the ex-king of Awadh, took up the leadership of the revolt.